 As she told the Philadelphia Daily News, Rousey appreciates the risk Stallone took in casting her, noting “There were much more high-profile women, better known names than me, and he was the one pushing for me and taking the risk.
 And it’s been my mission in life to prove him right.”

-When asked to recall some strange events from the movie set, Rousey mentioned one fight scene that required her to wear a tight red dress and 6-inch stiletto heals, despite the protests of the stunt coordinator.
-The heel soon snapped while Rousey was filming the fight, and she soon had to find shorter heals to wear during her stunt.
+When asked to recall some strange events from the movie set, Rousey recalled one fight scene that required her to wear a tight red dress and 6-inch stiletto heals, despite the protests of the stunt coordinator.
+The heel soon snapped while Rousey was filming the fight, and Rousey soon had to find shorter heals to wear during her stunt.

 Rousey told USA Today that she appreciates being both beautiful and tough, but noted that these two traits don’t exactly mesh well.